aayush514/DATA-ANALYSIS-WITH-COMPLEX-QUERIES/README.md

-# 🚀 CODTECH Internship – Task 1: SQL JOINs
+# 🚀 CODTECH Internship – Task 2: DATA ANALYSIS WITH COMPLEX QUERIES

 This repository contains SQL scripts and outputs for **Task 1** of my SQL internship at **CODTECH IT Solutions**.